 SPECIAL EDUCATIONAL NEEDS

 Orleans Primary School is fully committed to meeting the needs of all the children who live in our local area.
 We are proud to be an inclusive and nurturing school that is fully prepared to offer the highest quality provision for all.
 This includes those children who have an Educational Health Care Plan.
-We currently have 8 pupils in the main school (including nursery) with an EHC plan.
-This represents 1.5% of our pupils’ population – which is below the national average.
-We feel that it is beneficial for children grow up understanding that they are not all the same and learn to respect difference and diversity.
+We currently have 9 pupils in the main school (including nursery) with an EHC plan.
+This represents 1.9% of our pupils’ population – which is below the national average.
+We feel that it is beneficial for children to grow up understanding that we are not all the same and learn to respect difference and diversity.

-The school’s governing body is committed to an inclusive admissions policy.
-We are also sometimes sympathetic to requests to admit SEN pupils with an EHCplan.
+The school’s Governing Body is committed to an inclusive Admissions Policy.
+We are also sympathetic to requests to admit SEN pupils with an EHC plan.
 We are, however, mindful of the capacity within the school to meet the needs of a very large number of pupils with complex needs.
-The financial costs and management time costs incurred result in us having to judge whether the admission of another pupil with complex SEN is compatible with the provision of efficient education for other pupils.
+The financial costs and management time costs incurred result in us having to judge whether the admission of another pupil with complex Special Educational Needs is compatible with the provision of efficient education for other pupils.
 Admission requests are therefore considered on an individual basis.

-Our SENCO has prepared a report for parents and carers providing Special Educational Needs and Disability Information.
-The report is available to read below
+* We have prepared a report for parents and carers providing Special Educational Needs and Disability Information report along with our SEN Policy.